Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 Strictly speaking, it's sufficient for a rollup to only implement the first interface.
 If you've done that, it's possible to integrate with ZKVMs and DA Layers - but you'll have to customize your full node implementation a bit to deal with your particular rollup's configuration.
-By implementing the STR trait, we make it much easier for the full-node implementation to understand how to interact with the rollup generically - so we can keep our modifications as minimal as possible.
+By implementing the STR trait, we make it much easier for the full-node implementation to understand how to interact with the rollup generically - so we can keep our modifications to the node as minimal as possible.
 In this demo, we'll implement both traits.

 ## Implementing State Transition _Function_